SOC 2 compliance is an investment in your company’s future.

 • Size of your organization

-• Additional security tools and employee training you’ll need to close any gaps
+• Additional security tools and employee training you’ll need to close any gaps in your security posture

-Here’s a typical SOC 2 cost breakdown.
+Here’s a typical breakdown of the total cost for SOC 2 compliance.

-SOC 2 Type 1 vs Type 2 Audit Costs
+SOC 2 Type 1 vs Type 2 audit costs

 How much does a SOC 2 Type 1 audit cost?